yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {% endtip %}

-(!)
-For more information, see [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)|XAP91:How to Configure an Environment With Multiple Network-Cards (Multi-NIC)]
+{% exclamation %} For more information, see [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)|XAP91:How to Configure an Environment With Multiple Network-Cards (Multi-NIC)]

 # Ports
 GigaSpaces uses TCP/IP for most of its remote operations.
 The following components within GigaSpaces require open ports: